OXIDprojects/exportimport-tools/README.md

 ## Branch Compatibility

-* b-6.5.x branch is compatible with OXID eShop compilation 6.3, 6.4, 6.5
+* b-6.5.x branch is compatible with OXID eShop compilation 6.2, 6.3, 6.4, 6.5

+## DEV-System

+* please use for developing an OXID eShop compilation 6.5

 ## Installation